Thermodynamics of relativistic quantum fields confined in cavities: Background

 \subsection{Perturbative approach}

 It often occurs in physical scenarios that results can be obtained only within suitable perturbative approaches.
-Among many important applications we have, for example, the dynamical Casmir effect \cite{Dodonov:2010}, parametric down conversion \cite{Walborn:Monken:2010} and gravitational waves \cite{Abbott:Abbott:2016}.
+This is, typically, also a symptom of the fact that physical control over a particular process exists \textit{only} within these perturbative regimes, such as weak couplings.
+Outside these regimes, dynamics become uncontrollable.
+Important examples are, for example, the dynamical Casmir effect \cite{Dodonov:2010}, optomechanical systems \cite{Aspelmeyer:Kippenberg:2014}, parametric down conversion \cite{Walborn:Monken:2010} and gravitational waves \cite{Abbott:Abbott:2016}.

 In this work we will find general expressions for the efficiency of cavities as thermodynamical machines in terms of the coefficients of the Bogoliubov transformations, which encode the time evolution of the system and all spacetimes parameters.
 However it is not possible in general to find an analytical expression of the Bogoliubov coefficients of interest, especially when time dependence is non trivial.
 Therefore, we will specialise to cavities whose boundaries (i.e., boundary conditions) move in flat spacetime.
-These scenarios include those that describe the effects of a gravitational wave on the phononic field of a BEC \cite{Sabin:Bruschi:2014}.
+This includes the effects of a gravitational wave on the phononic field of a BEC \cite{Sabin:Bruschi:2014}.
 A well known application of this approximation is the theory behind the laser-interferometer gravitational wave detectors, such as LIGO \cite{Abbott:Abbott:2016}.
 The theory of cavities that move with small but arbitrarily changing proper accelerations, or that are subject to transformations which encode a small physical parameter to be estimated, has been developed in the past few years, with applications to superconducting circuits \cite{Wilson:Johansson:2011} and detection of gravitational waves \cite{Sabin:Bruschi:2014}.